sicoyle/cfp/cfp/docs/2022-gophercon-bio.md

 - 2018 WISE conference poster presentation analyzing resource consumption and runtime efficiency for several programming languages with widely varying architectures
 - 2018 Super Computing poster presentation on Dynamic Facility Layout Problem with a more efficient solution proposed
 - 2018 IBESCC: Tyler Technologies: Injustice Within the Justice System
-- 2017 IBESCC: Addressing Harassment, Exclusion, and Work-life Balance in Silicon Valley Culture
+- 2017 IBESCC: Addressing Harassment, Exclusion, and Work-life Balance in Workplace Culture

-Outside of work, Samantha is out and about enjoying the outdoors, walking her dog, or playing with 4 kittens she found and adopted.
+Outside of work, Samantha is out and about enjoying the outdoors, walking her dog, or playing with the 4 kittens she found and adopted.
 She loves volleyball and working out - both mentally and physically.